Skip to content

 If yes, how does that process work?

-The Law on Accounting and Auditing in the Federation, issued 30 December 2009, prescribes mandatory application of the IFRS Standards and associated guidance issued by the IASB Board.
-There is no need to incorporate individual IFRS Standards into law.
+Law on Accounting and Auditing of the Republic of Srpska (2015/2020), prescribes mandatory application of the IFRS Accounting Standards and associated guidance issued by the IASB.
+There is no need to incorporate individual IFRS Accounting Standards into law.

 If no, how do IFRS Accounting Standards become a requirement in the jurisdiction?